 As part of an author interview, I recently gave my thoughts on dealing with bad reviews.
 A few people said they were helpful, so I thought I'd turn it into a blog post, and add to it a bit (including some amusing examples!).
 Here you go, then, and I hope at least one or two of these bits of advice are of use :)

 Try to accept them as inevitable, and part of the whole writing/publishing process; in other words, don't be shocked by them!
 I know they knock your confidence, it's never nice to get them and we all go through it, but, alas, not everyone will love everything you do.
+The more widely read a book becomes, the more likely it is to reach the eyes of those who won't like it.

 Look up your all-time favourite books on Amazon.
 They will have some 1 and 2*, too.
 If Phillipa Gregory/Elizabeth Jane Howard/William Boyd, etc, can get bad reviews, so can you.